-Welcome to the online home of author Ned Hayes.
-I write literary fiction and historical novels, including the acclaimed novels The Eagle Tree and the historical novel Sinful Folk, illustrated by New York Times bestselling author/illustrator Nikki McClure.
+Ned Hayes writes literary fiction and historical novels, including the national bestseller The Eagle Tree and the acclaimed historical novel Sinful Folk, illustrated by New York Times bestselling author/illustrator Nikki McClure.

 I also write dark fantasy, horror and science-fiction under the name Nicholas Hallum, which includes the new novel Wilderness of Mirrors, which describes a sorcerous history behind the War on Terror and 9-11.
 I write in two different names just so my readers won’t get confused… not because I think one genre is better than another.